Split Conformal Prediction under Data Contamination

-where the inequality in \eqref{eq:holder} follows from Hölder's inequality.
-If $p=\infty$, $q=1$ then, {using \eqref{Wass}, we have } $ W_1({\Tilde{\Pi}, \Pi_1}) = {\int_0^1 | \tilde{F}(x) - F_1 (x) | dx} = \epsilon \, W_1({\Pi_1, \Pi_2}). $ \end{proof} Lemma \ref{lemma:w1_bound} thus gives a quantitative version of the intuition that when the mixture distributions are close, then so will be the quantiles of their scores.
-It is these quantiles which are used to obtain prediction intervals; if the quantiles are close then their corresponding prediction intervals will be close as well.
-In this sense Lemma \ref{lemma:w1_bound} gives a robustness guarantee.
+Lemma \ref{lemma:w1_bound} thus gives a quantitative version of the intuition that when the mixture distributions are close, then so will be the quantiles of their scores. {These quantiles determine the prediction intervals, so if the quantiles are close then the prediction intervals will also be close.} In this sense, Lemma \ref{lemma:w1_bound} {serves as} a robustness guarantee.

-The assumption in Lemma \ref{lemma:w1_bound} that the scores are absolutely continuous is mild; as ties are broken at random when they exist by adding a small random variable having a continuous uniform distribution which renders the thus adjusted scores to be absolutely continuous while retaining exchangeability.
+The assumption in Lemma \ref{lemma:w1_bound} that the scores are absolutely continuous is mild; any ties are broken at random by adding a small continuous random variable with uniform distribution, rendering the thus adjusted scores absolutely continuous while retaining exchangeability.